cs-util-com/cscore/README.md

 ### Download the Unity package here:
 * From the [Asset Store (https://assetstore.unity.com/packages/tools/integration/cscore-138254)](https://assetstore.unity.com/packages/tools/integration/cscore-138254)
 * From the [/CsCore/UnityPackages folder](https://github.com/cs-util-com/cscore/raw/master/CsCore/UnityPackages/)
+* From the `master` branch, you will have to link the `src` folders to your Unity project, see e.g. the linking bat script in `cscore\CsCore\PlainNetClassLib\src\linkThisIntoAUnityProject.bat`.
+This option makes sense e.g. if you want to submit pull requests to cscore.
+See also the section about **Sym Links** below.

 **Important:** If you use `.net 3.5` you will need to extract the ZIP file in the `CsCoreNet3.5Compat` folder, it contains the classes that are missing for `.net 3.5`:
 ![Step 1](https://i.imgur.com/1DyQ4q1.png)